zyadcodes/restrapp-policies/Restaurant-Support-URL.md

 # Support

-If you need support relating to Restrapp or any of the below supported applications, please reach out to us at zyadprofessional@gmail.com.
+If you need support relating to Platter or any of the below supported applications, please reach out to us at admin@joinplatter.com.

 Supported Applications:
 - Restrapp